 - Class 3 E-bike:

 The motor provides pedal assistance up to 28 miles per hour (40 kph).
-Class 3 has no mention of throttle – it is PAS only.
+Class 3 used with its common definition has no mention of throttle – it is PAS only, but the definition has evolved and often is considered to include a throttle.

 - Unofficial Class 4 E-Bike:

 This is not an officially recognized class, but is commonly referred to for bikes that have motors at the 1000 watt level or greater, and also have pedals.
-These bikes have become more common and in use by first responders, hunters, ranchers, and others.
+These bikes have become more common and in use by first responders, hunters, ranchers, and others in off-road environments.
 A 1000 watt motor without pedals would be a moped or motorcycle, requiring licensing and registration.

 Regarding bike speed, in our opinion, “speed” is for different vehicle types, not so much a bicycle (ATV's and side-by-sides come to mind).
-A bike is more about the open-air experience, and exercise.
+A bike is more about the open-air experience, recreation, and/or exercise.
 How fast do you want, and need to go on a bike?
 Wrecking on bikes at 20 mph – not pretty, so speed on a bike may be your enemy.
-We love speed, but safety and common sense - MAKE SENSE!
+We love speed at times, but safety and common sense - MAKE SENSE!

 Regarding common sense - we recommend everyone always wear a helmet – pot holes and rugged terrain can be unfriendly to bikes.
 If you live in a pot hole haven, or along rugged roads, consider a fat-tire bike model.
 Mountain trail biking is an athletic experience we love, but it is often for the more experienced rider.
 If you ride your bike on paths and trails with pedestrians, walkers, and joggers, you definitely want to keep speed down and be able to react and ride responsibly, while enjoying the outdoor exercise experience.